jnqnfe/pulse-binding-rust/README.md

  - pulse-sys-mainloop-glib/     - The raw C API interface library for the GLIB mainloop.
  - pulse-sys-simple/            - The raw C API interface library for the PulseAudio ‘simple’ component.
- - workspace/                   - Just part of the Cargo workspace setup.